 Lovers of both the great outdoors and historical cities will find Austria to be an ideal destination: from winter sports and summer hiking in the Alps to sightseeing in Vienna, there is something for everyone in Austria.
 In 2007, Austria ranked 9th worldwide for international tourism.

 Health standards are very high in Austria as in most of the Schengen territory.
-Non-EU citizens are not covered by the Austrian national health service so they are recommended to purchase travel insurance that can cover potential medical costs in case of an emergency.
+However, non-EU citizens are not covered by the Austrian national health service so they are recommended to purchase travel insurance that can cover potential medical costs in case of an emergency.

-Health advice for international tourists traveling to Austria include:
+Health advice for international tourists travelling to Austria include:

 - In case of a medical emergency, 112 is the number to call to connect with the Austrian ambulance service